suchlab/currenzy/README.md

 ```

 ## Usage
 Initialize Currenzy with the base currency.
 If not provided, the base currency by default is EUR.
+Currency uses the ISO 4217 standard.

 ```js
 import Currenzy from 'currenzy';